-The 2016 Banking Reform Package provides for the amendment of a number of aspects of the MREL framework to align it with the TLAC standards included in the Financial Stability Board's November 2015 TLAC Principles and Term Sheet.
-To maintain coherence between the MREL rules applicable to G-SIBs and those applicable to non-G-SIBs, BRRD II also provides for a number of changes to the MREL rules applicable to non-G-SIBs, such as the Bank.
-While the 2016 Banking Reform Package provides for minimum harmonised or "Pillar 1" MRELs for G-SIBs, in the case of non-G-SIBs such as the Bank they provide that MRELs will be imposed on a bank-specific basis.
-For G-SIBs, the 2016 Banking Reform Package provides that a supplementary or "Pillar 2" MRELs may be further imposed on a bank-specific basis.
-The 2016 Banking Reform Package further provides for the resolution authorities to give guidance to institutions to have own funds and eligible liabilities in excess of the requisite levels for certain purposes.
+The 2016 Banking Reform Package provided for the amendment of a number of aspects of the MREL framework to align it with the TLAC standards included in the Financial Stability Board's November 2015 TLAC Principles and Term Sheet.
+To maintain coherence between the MREL rules applicable to G-SIBs and those applicable to non-G-SIBs, BRRD II also provided for a number of changes to the MREL rules applicable to non-G-SIBs, such as the Bank.
+While the 2016 Banking Reform Package provided for minimum harmonised or "Pillar 1" MREL for G-SIBs, in the case of non-G-SIBs such as the Bank they provide that MREL will be imposed on a bank-specific basis.
+For G-SIBs, the 2016 Banking Reform Package provided that supplementary or "Pillar 2" MREL may be further imposed on a bank-specific basis.
+The 2016 Banking Reform Package further provided for the resolution authorities to give guidance to institutions to have own funds and eligible liabilities in excess of the requisite levels for certain purposes.